xodus2002/macOS-gf63-10sc-oc-cfg/README.md

 # What works and doesn't work, and partially works
 Works: WiFi, keyboard, touchpad, USB ports

-Doesn't work: Bluetooth, dGPU (only up to High Sierra)
+Doesn't work: Bluetooth, dGPU (only up to High Sierra), Audio (broken in Beta 2+ and final, will find a fix later)

 Partially works: Backlight (sometimes it does turn on, sometimes doesn't, only fix is to close the lid, then open it back up or wait till it refreshes the screen)